Changissnz/goals/README.md

 Trust me, I'm a reporter for
 the news!"

+Approx. 2020:
-Approx. 2020: All these companies
+All these companies
 got hacked!
 This is serious,
 guyzz!
 The Chinese might be
 behind some of these hacks!
 Be on the lookout now!

+Approx. 2021:
-Approx. 2021: The start of
+The start of diversity,
-diversity,equity,inclusion
-initiatives.
+equity,inclusion initiatives.
 Kiss your chances
 for a tech job goodbye if
 you're really good at math
 and science and software but